Static Electricity Control: Reliable Solutions for Safer, Cleaner, and More Efficient Production

 Sensors & Measuring Devices for Static Electricity

-Static electricity sensors, including handheld types, are used to measure static charge levels.
+Static electricity sensors, including handheld types, are used to measure electrostatic charge levels.
 These sensors can detect the electrostatic field around objects and measure the potential difference to assess static hazards.
-Monitoring systems and sensors provide real-time visibility of static charge levels.
-Equipped with intuitive interfaces, they allow operators to track, document, and adjust static control measures.
+Monitoring systems and sensors provide real-time visibility of electrostatic charge levels.
+Equipped with intuitive interfaces, they allow operators to track, document, and adjust static electricity control measures.
 In sectors such as pharmaceuticals, food packaging, and cleanroom manufacturing, these tools ensure compliance with ISO standards, support quality control, and help meet strict safety regulations.

 Static Bonding